Leave to enter and remain

 Other than British or Irish citizens (or Commonwealth citizens with the right of abode) a person wishing to travel to the UK generally requires leave, ie permission, to enter and remain in the UK.

 Depending on their nationality, some non-British or non-Irish citizens require entry clearance in all cases before travelling to the UK and, generally, all non-British or Irish citizens coming to the UK for more than six months require entry clearance.
 This is issued either as a stamp in the passport or in digital form as an eVisa.
-For further information, see Practice Note: Who requires permission to travel to the UK?.
+For further information, see Practice Note: Permission to travel to the UK.
 The UK is introducing another form of prior permission to travel which broadly applies to those non-British or Irish citizens who do not require an entry clearance.
 See Practice Note: The Electronic Travel Authorisation (ETA) scheme.

 Leave to enter

-For those who do not require entry clearance, leave can be granted by means of a stamp added to the passenger’s passport by an Immigration Officer, orally by an Immigration Officer, or automatically, when going through an eGate (which is generally
+For those who do not require entry clearance, leave can be granted by means of a stamp added to the passenger’s passport by an Immigration Officer, orally by an Immigration Officer, or automatically, when going through an eGate (which is generally only possible

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.